 Sarcoptes scabiei var hominis (Scabies)

-- Usual taxonomy divides mite based on host origin
+- Standard taxonomy divides mite based on host origin.

-- Recent data suggest mites are distributed into 3 genetically distinct clades, with most mites in the B and C clades; and therefore, all human scabies is not caused by a homogeneous population.
+- Recent data suggest mites are distributed into three genetically distinct clades, with most mites in the B and C clades.
+Therefore, all human scabies is not caused by a homogeneous population.
 It is currently unknown if different clades are associated with differential gene expression.